IBM/private-data-collections-on-fabric/README.md

 9. [Enroll App Admin Identities](#step-9-Enroll-App-Admin-Identities)
 10. [Run the application](#step-10-Run-the-application)

-**Important Note:** This pattern is more advanced because it uses four organizations.
+**Important Note:** This pattern is more advanced because it uses five organizations.
 For this reason, you will likely have to get a paid kubernetes cluster to run this pattern on the cloud, since a free cluster will not have the CPU/storage necessary to deploy all of the pods that we need to run this pattern.
 There are other patterns that leverage a free Kubernetes cluster (and only two organizations), so if you want to try that one out first, go [here](https://github.com/IBM/blockchainbean2).